 The serene municipality of approximately 2,300 seems to lack any sordid details in the past that would give it a colorful history.
 Quite simply, it was a company town, and even though the cement industry that spawned its growth shuttered generations ago, the municipality has held steady thanks to its proximity to larger economic centers: specifically Phillipsburg, NJ and Easton, PA, which together comprise the eastern edge of the Lehigh Valley region (whose largest two cities are Allentown and Bethlehem, both in Pennsylvania).
 Alpha is close to a lot of things—it is in New Jersey after all—yet it still feels much like a rural town.

 As the official website for the Borough of Alpha indicates, the area owes its settlement almost completely to enterprise.
 A.B.
 Bonneville, an Allentown resident passing through the area in 1891, noted the quality of limestone deposits and decided to set up a cement factory in the area.
-He founded what eventually became the Alpha Cement Company in 1895 (though it briefly held the name “Vulcanite”), and his business quickly attracted recent immigrant families that clustered around the business.
+He founded what eventually became the Alpha Cement Company in 1895, and his business quickly attracted recent immigrant families that clustered around the business.
+Shortly thereafter, Bonneville left his company and founded another cement manufacturer, called Vulcanite, on the other side of this settlement.
 Within ten years, the community had calcified enough to warrant disaffiliation from the surrounding rural Pohatcong Township, and the State of New Jersey incorporated the Borough of Alpha in 1911.
+To this day, some locals refer to the different sides of town as “Alpha” and “Vulcanite”, though the plants have been closed for about a century.

 Unfortunately, I limited my photos of Alpha to a restricted but compelling district.
 That said, the area strikes me as distinct for two key characteristics: 1) its settlement and incorporation at the turn of the 20th century is uncharacteristically late for a state like New Jersey (it’s a young town); 2) Alpha is astonishingly lacking in any real commercial node.
 Despite the fact that it sits less than a mile from the much larger city of Phillipsburg, and a streetcar once connected the two communities, Alpha lacks any evidence of a mixed-use district where passengers would disembark.
 There’s no downtown, no main street, not even a real intersection.
 This Google Street View of a strip mall offers the highest concentration of commercial facilities in the borough.
 Besides this, scattered auto-oriented uses in the periphery comprise the extent of commercial activity.
 Alpha may have owed its origins on an industry (which apparently closed by World War I), but today it’s a bedroom community in the fullest sense of the word.